Cross-moments computation for stochastic context-free grammars: Introduction

-In this paper we give the recursive formulas for computing the cross-moments and the conditional~cross-moments of a vector variable of an arbitrary order.
-The formulas are derived by differentiating the recursive equations for the moment generating function \cite{Lund_04}, which are obtained from the algorithms for computing the partition function of a \textit{SCFG} \cite{Nederhof_Satta_08a} for the cross-moments and with the inside algorithm \cite{Lari_Young_90}, \cite{Goodman_99} for the conditional cross-moments.
+In this paper we give the recursive formulas for computing the cross-moments and the conditional~cross-moments of an arbitrary order, for a vector variable which factorizes according to a certain rule which is satisfied in the case of string or derivation length, the number of rule occurrences in derivation or uncertainty associated with the occurring rule.
+The formulas are derived by the differentiation of the recursive equations for the moment generating function \cite{Lund_04}, which are obtained from the algorithms for computing the partition function of a \textit{SCFG} \cite{Nederhof_Satta_08a} for the cross-moments and with the inside algorithm \cite{Lari_Young_90}, \cite{Goodman_99} for the conditional cross-moments.

-The paper is organized as follows.~Section 2 introduces multi-index notation, which is used throughout the paper, and reviews some preliminary notions about generalized Leibniz's formula, basic algebraic~structures, and context free grammars.~In Section 3 we give the formal definition of \textit{SCFG} cross-moments and moment generating function.~The recursive equations for cross-moments are given in Section 4 for the case when the sample space is the set of all derivations, while in Section 5 we consider the set of all derivations which generate a string belonging to the language of the grammar as the sample space.
+The paper is organized as follows.~Section 2 introduces multi-index notation, which is used throughout the paper, and reviews some preliminary notions about generalized Leibniz's formula, basic algebraic~structures, and context free grammars.~In Section 3 we give the formal definition of \textit{SCFG} cross-moments and moment-generating function.~The recursive equations for cross-moments are given in Section 4 for the case when the sample space is the set of all derivations, while in Section 5 we consider the set of all derivations which generate a string belonging to the language of the grammar as the sample space.